HMLab Operating Standards

 Time commitment levels outlined above are just a guideline.
 I believe that work hours are not a good measure of progress in research.
 I am more interested to see results of experiments you carry out than the time you spend in the lab.
 That being said, experimental science can be time-consuming and sooner or later you will recognize that some experiments require your attention outside of standard working hours or during weekends.

 At the beginning of each semester we will meet and schedule your active time in the lab like you would do for other classes.
 The time you commit to research is mostly up to you.
-However, if you are taking research for credit, you must commit to at least 2-3 hours/unit/week8 CHEM 190 is like any other lab class.
+However, if you are taking research for credit, you must commit to at least 3 hours/unit/week9 CHEM 190 is like any other lab class.
 One unit equals 3 hours per week of in-lab time.
-Some projects benefit from few hours dispersed throughout the week, others require a solid 3-4-hour block. of active in-lab time.9 This means being in the lab and carrying out experiments which can take different forms.
+Some projects benefit from few hours dispersed throughout the week, others require a solid 3-4-hour block. of active in-lab time.10 This means being in the lab and carrying out experiments which can take different forms.
 For example, preparing the documentation and the notebook, counts as active lab time.
 Feel free to ask me what is considered active vs. passive time in the lab.
 The culminating assignment is a written research report that is submitted to me and the department chair at the end of the semester.

 Vacation time and absences